sunyatin/qna/README.md

 ```
 archives/		# contains the accepted demographic models, the observed statistics and the list of accepted runs
+	accepted_runs/	# demographic models of the twenty accepted runs
+		model_plots/	# png and svg plots of the accepted models
+		par_yaml/	# YAML and parameter files of the accepted models
+	obs/	# observed/empirical values of the genetic summary statistics
+		estimation/ # contains the script and data for estimation of CRF and S' values

 bin/			# external binaries

 param_files/		# parameter files for various types of analyses

 scripts/		# all custom python3 scripts

 scripts_slurm/		# bash scripts for computations run on SLURM

 ./